ruslylove/compro/labs/lab-7-string.md

 *   **Task:** Write a function that reverses a string in-place.
 *   **Function Signature:** `void reverseString(char str[])`
 *   **Algorithm:**
-    1. Use two pointers (or indices), one at the start of the string and one at the end.
+    1. Use two indices, one at the start of the string and one at the end.
-    2. Swap the characters at the start and end pointers.
+    2. Swap the characters at the start and end indices.
-    3. Move the start pointer forward and the end pointer backward.
+    3.  increase the start index and decrease the end index.
-    4. Repeat until the pointers meet or cross each other.
+    4. Repeat until the indices are equal to each other.
 *   **Requirements:**
     1. Implement the `reverseString` function.
-It must not create a new copy of the string.
+It **must not create a new copy** of the string.
     2. In `main`, create a string, print it, call `reverseString`, and print the reversed result.
     3. Example: `"hello"` should become `"olleh"`.